Nobody (Avenged Sevenfold song)

 "Nobody" is a song by American heavy metal band Avenged Sevenfold.
-It was released on March 14, 2023, as the lead single from their eighth studio album, Life Is but a Dream....
+It was released on March 14, 2023, as the lead single from their eighth studio album, Life Is But a Dream....
 It is the band's first new song since the release of "Mad Hatter" in 2018.
+The song was debuted live on May 12, 2023, at a surprise show in Las Vegas.

+The song is featured in the video game Asphalt Legends Unite.

 Promotion and release

 The release of "Nobody" was preceded by a countdown video on YouTube set for its release at 8 a.m.
 PT on March 14, 2023.
 The countdown video was unlocked by fans after completing an online scavenger hunt created by the band in order to tease new material.
-The release of "Nobody" coincided with the announcement of Life Is but a Dream..., its corresponding album.
+The release of "Nobody" coincided with the announcement of Life Is But a Dream..., its corresponding album.
 "Nobody" was accompanied by a music video, which was uploaded to YouTube the same day as the single release, where it amassed over 500,000 views in the first 24 hours and rising No. 1 on trending videos on YouTube.
 The video was directed by Chris Hopewell, and is entirely in stop motion.

+Band vocalist M. Shadows "trolled" media outlets by sharing the lyrics of the band's song "Girl I Know" from Diamonds in the Rough and saying they were from an early demo of "Nobody".
+Music news outlets first reported this as fact, before quickly realizing they were tricked.
+The actual lyrics of the song are inspired by the writings of the French philosopher Albert Camus.

 Personnel

+Credits adapted from Tidal, except where noted.